 Measured voltage Relay state State LED

 On On or Unknown Solid Green

 Off Off or Unknown Solid Red

 Off On Blinking 1 Amber Red

 On Off Blinking 2 Amber Green

-1Outlet is sensed to be Off but should be On.
+1 Outlet is sensed to be Off but should be On.

+2 Outlet is sensed to be On but should be Off.